-With respect to weevil specialists, plants involved in BSPM are often pollinated by diverse multi-species assemblages of weevil pollinators living in sympatry (Figures 3F, 6; Hotchkiss 1958; Ervik et al. 1999; Franz & Valente 2005; Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019; Saunders 2020; Toon et al. 2020; Haran et al. 2021; 2022b; Dao et al. unpublished).
-A remarkable aspect of these assemblages is their stability over the range of their hosts (Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019; Haran et al. 2020a), in stark contrast to other brood-site pollination systems (Jousselin et al. 2008; McLeish & van Noort 2012).
+With respect to weevil specialists, plants involved in BSPM are often pollinated by diverse multi-species assemblages of weevil pollinators living in sympatry (Figures 3F, 6; Hotchkiss 1958; Ervik et al. 1999; Franz & Valente 2005; Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019; Saunders 2020; Toon et al. 2020; Haran et al. 2021; 2022b; Auffray et al. 2022; Dao et al. 2023).
+A remarkable aspect of these assemblages is their stability over the range of their hosts (Núñez-Avellaneda et al. 2015; de Medeiros et al. 2019; Haran et al. 2020), in stark contrast to other brood-site pollination systems (Jousselin et al. 2008; McLeish & van Noort 2012).
 Sympatric weevil assemblages may coexist on the same host as they often develop on distinct ecological niches such as male or female inflorescences, as observed in the genera Elaeidobius and Prosoestus on Elaeis guineensis (Syed 1979: Alibert 1938) or in several cycad-associated weevils (Toon et al. 2020).
 Niche partitioning can also be observed within monoecious inflorescences, either on different tissues (de Medeiros et al. 2019; Figure 6) or in relation to distinct phenological anthesis stages (Haran et al. in prep.).
 Unexpectedly, these sympatric multi-species assemblages have been described in all plant-weevil mutualism systems, suggesting that they may be the rule rather than the exception.
 The prevalence of these assemblages seems specific to weevil pollinators; in other BSPM systems such as the fig/fig-wasp model, instances of multispecific assemblages of pollinators are only reported in about 10% of associations (Cruaud et al. 2012), even though usage of molecular data for wasp species delimitation has been increasing this number (Satler et al. 2022; Su et al. 2022).
 In comparison with other brood-site pollinator systems, weevils also present the greatest diversity of congeneric species associated with the same host: this is the case of the African oil Palm (Elaeis guineensis), which hosts no less than eight species of Elaeidobius on its male inflorescences (Compton et al. 2009; Haran et al. 2020a, 2021; Figure 6B).
 The exact role of these assemblages is not yet elucidated and several potential evolutionary processes have been proposed to explain their emergence.
 A first process is the lineage duplication induced by the fragmentation of the host range in relation to past environmental changes (such as climate oscillations), followed by the reconnection of host populations.
 This case has been highlighted in the Elaeis-derelomine system where past cycles of fragmentation of Elaeis guineensis populations into the upper and lower Guinean forest blocks would have led to the diversification of Elaeidobius and Prosoestus species (Haran et al. 2021).
 When populations reconnect after isolation, differences in generation times between the host plant and its pollinators appear to allow palm populations to exchange genes again while weevil populations are already too divergent and already correspond to distinct species.
 A second process results from independent past colonizations (historical host shifts) of a host by multiple lineages of weevils.
 This process is suggested by the structure of sympatric assemblages themselves, where weevil species in an assemblage belong to distinct and phylogenetically unrelated genera (Franz 2007a; de Medeiros et al. 2019; Toon et al. 2020; Haran et al. 2022b).
 Interestingly these two processes are not mutually exclusive, as underlined by the example of the weevil community associated with the inflorescences of Phoenix reclinata (Arecaceae).
 Here, lineage duplication and independent colonizations led to the emergence of a sympatric assemblage of six species of brood-site pollinators (Haran et al. 2022b).